The Clearway team frequently receives enquiries about the costs of commercial waste disposal. Since there…

 Fly-tipping costing security industry thousands in clean up and insurance claims

-The illegal dumping of waste by criminal gangs is costing the security industry thousands of pounds in clean-up costs and insurance claims, according to the British Security Industry Association (BSIA).
+The illegal dumping of waste by criminal gangs is costing the security industry thousands of pounds in fly-tipping removal costs and insurance claims, according to the British Security Industry Association (BSIA).

 Fly-tipping is a growing issue which can end up costing thousands and in some cases up to seven figures in clean up and insurance claims.
 The costs, which might be borne by the landlords of fly-tipping hotspots if they are not covered by insurance, can routinely reach hundreds of thousands of pounds and claims have been known to regularly exceed this figure.
 Companies who fail to adequately protect their assets, or have been victims of fly-tipping in the past, could find their insurance cost rising – and they are not the only ones who shell out.
 Some of these costs are met by taxpayers.
 According to the Local Government Association the cost to taxpayers of clearing up fly-tipping rose to £57 million in the past year – up 13% on 2017.